Desireé Bassett: 2005–2008

 After Ragoza (Bassett) performed on the side stage at Ozzfest in Hartford, CT, she started playing open mic events around Connecticut.
 Bassist Doug Wimbish discovered her at an open mic in Hartford, Connecticut and invited her to play at his annual Wim-Bash the following night.
 Now she plays shows in Connecticut, Massachusetts, New York, and Vermont and performs alongside artists like Living Colour, Andy Aledort, some members of the Allman Brothers Band, Johnny Vibrato, Pete Scheips Band, and the XY Eli Band.
 Bassett, in August 2005, recorded five songs, performing all of the instruments; selling several hundred copies of the self-made CD.

 In September 2005, Ragoza played an event at the Meriden Motorcycle Club and an event in Ashford.
 The resulting group, the Time Machine, was initially composed of bassist David Stoltz (later Rob Laramie), a former member of the Dickey Betts Band and Robert Gottfried.
 By November, she had built a local following.
 In December 2005 she took second place at the Olympics of Entertainment in New York City.
 She played gigs in Hartford CT, with Kal David, Andy Aledort, and the band Living Colour before several hundred fans.
 Shortly afterwards, she performed at the 2006 Winter NAMM Show in Anaheim, California.
 Sponsorship followed from Peavey Amps., Schecter Guitar Research, and production agreements from Nova Sound Studios and Long View Farm Studios recording studios in North Brookfield, Massachusetts.
 When she returned the following year to play at the NAMM Show, she was introduced as "the future of rock and roll."

 In 2008, Ragoza (Bassett) sat in with the Marshall Tucker Band at a benefit concert in Willimantic, Connecticut, and began developing her first CD, Power & Force.
 During production, she continued performing locally, and in August 2008, opened for Jimmie Vaughan, Stevie Ray Vaughan's brother.
 Shortly afterward, Ragoza (Bassett) played lead guitar for Sammy Hagar and his band at the MGM Grand Foxwoods Casino.

-Power & Force
+Power and Force

 Ragoza (Bassett) released her first CD in 2008, at the age of 16.
 The CD was later remixed and remastered, renamed and released as Power & Force Volume II just before 2009.
 After the release of Power & Force Vol. II, Ragoza (Bassett) began working on her third CD while playing at the Wolf Den at Mohegan Sun Casino in Uncasville, Connecticut.
 That month, Ragoza (Bassett) also performed at the Woodstock's 40th anniversary music festival where she covered Jimi Hendrix's version of "The Star-Spangled Banner" with original percussionist Geraldo Velez on drums, ending the night with the song "Purple Haze".
 Shortly afterwards, she formed the independent label, "Desiree Bassett LLC" with her father.
 Her band, Desiree and The Time Machine, is Robert Gottfried and Robert Laramie, who replaced Stolz in 2008.